 Audit Log

 Every state-changing action in Vygl produces an audit-log entry.
-Triage decisions, member invites, role changes, integration setup, custom rule edits, scan submissions, API key creation — all logged with the actor, timestamp, target resource, HTTP context, and a structured event payload.
+Triage decisions, member invites, integration setup, custom rule edits, scan submissions, API key creation — all logged with the actor, timestamp, target resource, HTTP context, and a structured event payload.
 Useful for compliance reviews, post-incident reconstruction, and detecting abuse.

 What’s recorded